Coffee Bean Shell

 Coffee Bean Shell, Pseudopusula californiana .
 Shell collected off the beach in the greater San Diego area, April 2015.
 Size: 1.1 cm (0.4 inches) x 0.9 cm (0.4 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Phylogeny: The Coffee Bean, Pseudopusula californiana (Gray, 1828), is a gastropod mollusk that is a member of the Triviidae Family of False Cowries or Trivias.
+Phylogeny: The Coffee Bean, Pseudopusula californiana (Gray, 1828), is a gastropod mollusk that is a member of the Triviidae Family of False Cowries or Trivia Shells.
 The genus Pseudopusula is one of sixteen genera in this family, and there are fifteen species in this genus.
-This species is also known as the California Trivia and the Coffee Bean Trivia.
-In Mexico they are called Trivia Californiana.
+This species is also known as the California Trivia Shell and the Coffee Bean Trivia Shell and in Mexico as Trivia Californiana.

 Description: Coffee Bean Shells are small in stature and somewhat egg-shaped in outline.
 They have twelve strong spiral ribs that cross the shell, stopping and leaving a narrow gap at the top of the dorsal surface.
 These shells have an internal spire and a curved slit-like aperture that has toothed lips.
 The exterior of the shell is a dark purplish brown color with a light gray gap.
 For live animals, their mantle is orangish to yellowish brown, marked with papillae, and covers most of the shell.
 The Coffee Bean Shell reach a maximum of 1.3 cm (0.5 inches) in length and 0.9 cm (0.4 inches) in height.